 Chase Sapphire Preferred® Card: Best Chip + Signature Credit Card

-If you travel to countries where the use of chip & signature credit cards isn’t an issue, the Chase Sapphire Preferred® Card card is one of the best options to have.
+If you travel to countries where the use of chip & signature credit cards isn't an issue, the Chase Sapphire Preferred® Card card is one of the best options to have.
 This is one of our favorite credit cards, for both travel and overall rewards.
-When you book flights and hotels using this card you can earn as much as 2.5% back through rewards (2 points per dollar multiplied by the 1.25 bonus when redeeming for travel on the Chase portal).
-The same rate applies to dining.
+When you book flights and hotels using this card you can earn as much as 2.5% back through rewards: 2X points on dining at restaurants including eligible delivery services, takeout and dining out and travel & 1 point per dollar spent on all other purchases worldwide.
 Because of this, the card is the perfect choice for a traveler who also spends a lot on cuisines (whether internationally or back at home).

 The Chase Sapphire Preferred® Card's strength lies in the Ultimate Rewards program.
 The points you earn through it are among the most valuable of any credit card on the market.
 Ultimate Rewards points can be transferred to a number of different partner programs, including Southwest Airlines Rapid Rewards®, Marriott Rewards®, United MileagePlus®, and more.